armBookCodeExamples/StudentsProjects/README.md

 Below are some examples of final course projects made by students after using the book.

-### #1 Gardener: a garden monitoring and control system controlled through Internet
+### #1 eGardener: a garden monitoring and control system controlled through Internet

 <img src="https://github.com/armBookCodeExamples/StudentsProjects/blob/main/eGardener.png" style="width:45%;">